MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-CNTKBinary-Reader.md

 ##### SparseBinaryDataDeserializer Data

-The SparseBinaryDataDeserializer's data is serialzed as a large matrix in [CSC format](http://docs.nvidia.com/cuda/cusparse/#compressed-sparse-column-format-csc), with an added caveat of how row indices are packed (see below).
+The SparseBinaryDataDeserializer's data is serialized as a large matrix in [CSC format](http://docs.nvidia.com/cuda/cusparse/#compressed-sparse-column-format-csc), with an added caveat of how row indices are packed (see below).
 Before continuing, it is recommended that one reads over the specification on the page linked above.

 The data is therefore serialized as: